mhrons/mhrons.github.io/docs/index.md

 A common problem of the renewable power is its [intermittency](https://mhrons.github.io/pv_intermit/).
 The share of fossile and nuclear energy in the grid will remain high, unless the renewable power is stable over time.
 The first stage of its stabilizing is smoothing the renewable power on a low aggregation level.
 A lossless filter of intermittent power, accumulating a minimum of energy, will be discussed here in theory and practise.
-Its energy storage system (ESS) can also provide [synthetic inertia](https://mhrons.github.io/pv_intermit/#smoothing-synthetic-inertia) to the grid on days with low solar intermittency, as a by-product.
+Its energy storage system (ESS) has been mimized in terms of its energy capacity, and it can provide [synthetic inertia](https://mhrons.github.io/pv_intermit/#smoothing-synthetic-inertia) to the grid on days with low solar/wind intermittency, as a by-product.
 The novel smoothing method [SPLPF](https://mhrons.github.io/splpf/) is highly effective with low [Wh] capacity ESS providing high relative power [W/Wh] like e.g. flywheel (FESS) or supercapacitor (EDLC).
 I have a pending patent app.
-No. PCT/SK2022/050014 in the smoothing of renewable power.
-The International Search Authority has recently issued International Search Report confirming its novelty, inventive step, and industrial applicability.
-I am currently searching an industrial & funding partner who might benefit from my technology.
+No. PCT/SK2022/050014 in the smoothing of renewable power, and I am currently searching an industrial & funding partner who might benefit from my technology.

 My photovoltaic projects: